web-deps/odom/docs/data.md

 **Properties**:

 - `data`: Data of any type.
 - `updaters`: The functions that update the data.
-All functions all called when an attempt to change the dynamic data is made.
+All functions are called when an attempt to change the dynamic data is made.
 If multiple update functions have been provided, the output of one function is used as the input of the next.
 Refer to [`Updater`](#updater) for more details.

 #### Use Binding on Data Selectors

 prefix the data selector with `:` for a single bind and `::` for a double bind.
-A single bind will updates the DOM every time the data is changed.
+A single bind will update the DOM every time the data is changed.
 A double bind does what a single bind does, but also updates the data if the DOM updates.

 #### Updating Data

-The dynamic data will be set as `Component.dynamicData`.
+The dynamic data will be set as [`Component.dynamicData`](./api/component/component.md#dynamicdata).
 You can get and set data using the properties specified in `options.utils.data.dynamic`.

 #### Updater

-An updater is a user defined function that is invoked every time you try to change dynamic data.
+An updater is a function that is invoked every time you try to change dynamic data.

 **Syntax**: